Professor Adrian Miller

 Dr Henry Boer

-Dr Henry Boer is currently a Project Officer in the Office of Indigenous Engagement, developing a Reconciliation Action Plan (RAP) for CQUniversity.
-He has extensive experience in strategic policy development and project management, working in government and not-for-profit sectors, and, more recently, teaching in higher education.
-Henry's research interests are broadly in public policy and governance, emphasising program evaluation, stakeholder engagement, and decision-making.
-He is interested to apply these approaches to evaluating health policy and governance at different scales and to reconciliation initiatives.
+Dr Henry Boer has extensive experience in applied research, strategic planning and project management.
+He has co-led the design and delivery of multiple research projects, strategies and policy reforms, and more recently program evaluations.
+Henry's research interests are broadly in public policy and governance, including stakeholder engagement and decision-making.
+He is currently applying these approaches to evaluating health policy and governance at different scales and to reconciliation initiatives.

 Ms Madeline Stewart